 As you can see, setting up a mailto is one of the easiest things in HTML.
 But no matter how hard you try, many of your visitors still won’t take advantage of it.

 Most commonly, their default email client won’t correspond to the actual client they use to send emails.
 For example, they send with Gmail and Outlook or Apple Mail is set as a default client.
 (Or the other way around).

 If that’s the case, a client they don’t normally use (and are likely not even logged in to) will load when clicking a mailto link.
 Needless to say, it’s more likely to annoy them rather than help them reach you.

-They could technically right-click on a mailto link and copy the email address to a clipboard for later use:
+They could technically right-click on a mailto link text and copy the mail address to a clipboard for later use:

 But let’s face it, how many will?

 Mailto links, and email addresses hidden behind them, are also very easy to harvest.
 Endless amounts of bots crawl websites day and night and they add to their long lists whatever even resembles an email address.
 Since a mailto link is directly encoded into a web page, they can collect an email behind it within milliseconds.